ACCESSIBILITY IS BEST ACHIEVED THROUGH GENERAL PRINCIPLES OF UNIVERSAL DESIGN

 This guide can and should be used to design all public-facing media that is officially affiliated with KCAD.
 Legally, it is required for "places of public accommodation".
 This certainly includes enterprises that receive government funding (such as KCAD).
 Compliance will be required starting January of 2018.
 Law suits so far have seen some courts, in some states, extending the definition of "public accommodation" (mandated by Title II of the ADA) to privately held enterprise's digital media and other states not.
 As more court cases are waged and settled, qualitative understanding of what constitutes a "place of public accommodation" will be improved.

 This guide covers WCAG 2.0 - Level AA + Section 508 accessibility conformance that we can implement using the capabilities that we have.
-This level is generally considered the minimum requirement for media that is used by government funded organizations (including education).
+This level is generally considered the minimum requirement for media that is used by government funded organizations and public facing media (including education).

 Requires federal departments, agencies and public schools to ensure accessibility of their “electronic and information technology” to individuals with disabilities unless to do so would result in an undue burden, in which case multiple modes of access can be employed (see below).
 Aids, benefits, and services must be “equally effective”—i.e., they must provide students with disabilities “an equal opportunity to obtain the same result, gain the same benefit, or reach the same level of achievement."